HeleJ/quiz-game-about-Estonia/README.md

 * In the end, is a result box with a score and replay & quit button.

 * The quiz is created to inspire, and add curiosity about Estonia.

+# UX

+## External User goals

+As a prospective user, I want to

+* View questions and answers about Estonia to get more interest.
+* Be able to see running time.
+* Be able to see running timeline - visual running time.
+* Be able to see right answer even I selected wrong ansver.
+* Be able to see my score for the game.
+* Be able to view the site on mobile/desktop/tablet.
+* Be able to access all pages and navigate without confusion, without too many clicks.
+* Submit questions.

+## Site Owner goals

+As site owner I want

+* To provide a fun, interactive site that is easy to navigate, and can be viewed on different screen sizes.
+* The user to enjoy playing the game.
+* Give some interesting facts and information about Estonia and estonians.

 ### Colour scheme